Make a Gift

-Wolf + Kettle Day
+Wolf and Kettle Day - March 19

 Our tradition of giving dates back many centuries to the Basque country of Spain.
 Legend has it that the Loyola family was so generous that after feeding family and soldiers, they had enough food to feed the animals.
 This act of giving is represented by the two wolves and kettle depicted on Loyola’s shield.
-The generosity of the Loyola family is still present today through the donors of the university.
+The generosity of the Loyola family is still present today through the donors of the University.